 In preparing this updated assessment in Syria, ILAC faced the twin challenges of an ongoing conflict and the global COVID-19 pandemic, which made in-person field interviews impossible.
 To meet these challenges, the ILAC team worked with local partners in each of the four relevant geographic regions in Syria.
 Each local partner was familiar with and knowledgeable about their assigned region.
 The practical limitations imposed on the assessment team, especially by the pandemic, were frustrating for both ILAC and many of those eager to discuss the issues facing their home locale and country.
 Nonetheless, with the outstanding assistance of our Syrian partners and the cooperation of the legal professionals they interviewed, this report provides significant insights into the nature of the various justice systems currently functioning in tumultuous Syria.

-The report will also be available in Arabic.
+The report is available in Arabic here.